 Turns out there are two levels to Sainte-Chapelle.
 The lower level was the place of worship for the palace staff.
 The upper level was where the relics were displayed and was strictly for the King and his close friends and family.

 There is a small, unmarked stairway tucked in a corner near the entrance that leads you up to the main chapel.

 The Lower Chapel

-The gem of the Sainte-Chapelle is the upper chapel.
-Its beauty is remarkable!
+The gem of Sainte-Chapelle is the upper chapel and its stained glass windows.
+The beauty is remarkable!
 Even though I only got to see half of the chapel due to one side being covered up for restoration work, it still was awe-inspiring.

-The western rose depicts the Apocalypse of St. John.
-In the centre, Christ returns at the end of Time to judge the dead and the living.
+Another notable window in Sainte-Chapelle is the western rose.
+It depicts the Apocalypse of St. John, with Christ in the centre returning at the end of Time to judge the dead and the living.